OhItsAidan/SSH-Honeypot-Aidan-Edition/README.md

 ### 📚 Usage
 This honeypot is for educational and research purposes only.
 Please use responsibly.
+I have put some Cyberpunk-themed files in here for immersion as well as some movie references, hope you recognise them!

 If any issues, please do not hesitate to reach me on my email - a1dankhd@gmail.com